moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

     </launch>

 #.
 This launch file defines the new planning pipeline ``ompl-chomp``, deriving from the ``ompl`` pipeline,
    but adding the CHOMP post-processor as a planning adapter.
-Also, the ``trajectory_initialization_method`` is overriden to use the OMPL-generated trajectory.
+Also, the ``trajectory_initialization_method`` is overridden to use the OMPL-generated trajectory.

 #.
 Now you can launch the newly configure planning pipeline as follows: ::